"The White Thang"

 By: Peter J. Gossett

 Feneda (Martin) Smith never saw the "white thang," but several others had seen it.
-According to Ottis Thomas, it was possibly in the late 1930s, and he had heard stories about the "white thang."
-One day, Ottis and his brother Edward were playing in a saw dust pile; the saw mill had long been gone.
-They were at the south end of the glades, near Brown’s Creek.
-They did not realize anything out of the ordinary for awhile, but all of a sudden, Edward screamed, "there’s ol’ white thang!"
+According to Ottis Thomas, probably in the late 1930s, he had heard stories about the "white thang."
+One day, Ottis and his brother Edward were playing in a saw dust pile, where a saw mill had long been gone.
+They were near the south end of the glades, close to Brown’s Creek.
+They did not realize anything out of the ordinary for awhile, but all of a sudden, Edward screamed, "There’s ol’ white thang!"
 Ottis said he did not look back and took off running barefoot over the glades as fast as he could.
 After a couple hundred yards, he turned and looked back and saw nothing.
-He says he thinks it was an old white fox hound.
+He thinks it was an old white fox hound.

 There have been no reports of the "white thang" in a long time.
-Since few people walk through these Winston hills at night now anymore, could the "white thang" still be there?
+Since few people walk through these Winston hills at night now, could it still be there?
 Could it be an animal?
-Or could it be something worse roaming the hills watching and waiting?
+Or could it be something worse roaming the hills, watching and waiting?

 Home